1987 Toyota 4Runner SR5 22RE 4x4 5 Speed - For Sale - Santa Cruz, CA

 A

-A body filler repair to the roof has come undone in all the winter rain, some sanding and body filler always takes care of it but until then it can make a whistling sound after around 35 MPH.
-To temporarily stop the sound I put black 3 inch painter's take over it.
+A body filler repair to the roof has come undone in all the winter rain, some sanding and body filler always takes care of it but until then it might make a whistling sound when going around 35 MPH or higher.
+To temporarily stop the sound I put black 3 inch painter's tape over it.

 To fix this the upper area of the dashboard needs to be opened up (I think.)
 There is an area way up under the horizontal top part of the dashboard where these connections merge and connect but the ring (?) that connects them (I think it's a ring) broke so these control arms are hanging there unconnected.
 The opening to connect them all together at is small too, I tried to put a paper clip through them all but couldn't reach it well enough to make it work.
 When I held all the pieces together with my hand, the whole thing worked great.

-5. This is not a good vehicle to drive in long stop-and-go traffic jams.
+6. This is not a good vehicle to drive in long stop-and-go traffic jams.
 I have not found the transmission to need fluid topping off in multiple years now but in 2017, a while after it was installed, when I checked the fluid for maintenance, I found a bit of metal powder glittering in the transmission fluid.
 Since then I have not seen metal in the fluid for several years now.
 I always put Prolong Transmission Treatment in the fluid.
+Tiger Toyota several months ago also found no metal in the fluid.
+They put some fluid in the transmission that has helped it.

-6. The passenger front seat is gone (I don't have it) so I could put a dog comfortably in its place, or groceries in the front seat area instead of only the back.
+7. The passenger front seat is gone (I don't have it) so I could put a dog comfortably in its place, or groceries in the front seat area instead of only the back.
 Passengers can still ride in the back seats which have head rests and seat belts.
-The seats in the 4Runner now are not original, those were put in before I got the vehicle and are Toyota Corolla, Tercel or some other older Toyota seats which are available at salvage yards, thus another of the same seats can be found.
+The seats in this 4Runner are not original, those were put in before I got the vehicle and are Toyota Corolla, Tercel or some other older Toyota seats which are available at salvage yards, thus another of the same seats can be found.
+I took the seat out because it was too difficult to reach over the passenger seat to use the rear seat.
+It is a two door which I think was the problem.

-9. Rear window defroster is jerry-rigged but is not particularly effective.
+10. Rear window defroster is jerry-rigged and not particularly effective.
 The original defroster never worked for me and I only half-heartedly tried to fix it.

-10. There is some kind of minor oil leak showing itself under the power steering pump.
-I haven't had to put power steering fluid in it for over two years.
-It might be engine oil from the chronic bad valve cover gasket.
+11. There is some kind of minor oil leak showing itself under the power steering pump.
+I haven't had to put power steering fluid in it for years.
+It might be engine oil from the chronic bad valve cover gasket leak.
 It isn't enough to leave drops or a puddle on the pavement under it.

-12. The dashboard light(s), front parking lights and rear interior courtesy light operate on a separately added circuit.
+13. The dashboard light(s), front parking lights and rear interior courtesy light operate on a separately added circuit.
 Those are brighter and easier to see now.
+WHEN YOU TURN ON THE LIGHTS AT NIGHT THIS EXTRA BUTTON NEEDS TO BE PUSHED!

-14. The backup lights work fine but part of the circuit's wiring harness along side the transmission (which is easy to access) it is held together informally and should be replaced.
+15. The backup lights work fine last I checked but part of the circuit's wiring harness along side the transmission (which is easy to access) it is held together informally and should be replaced ASAP.

-16. The car's dark paint is not naturally shinny like on many cars, it's duller in color but looks fine.
-Unless looking directly at it's hood (where the clear coat is peeling off a lot,) people think the car looks good.
-Waxing makes the paint shine a lot like newer cars.
+17. The car's dark paint is not naturally shinny like on many cars, it's duller in color but looks fine.
+Unless looking directly at it's hood or to a lesser extent rear (where the clear coat is peeling off a lot,) people think the car looks good.
+Waxing makes the paint shine a lot.

 t has a ding in each rear corners, both of which can be fixed.
 Also the clear coat is scratched on a small part of the rear driver's side. however it doesn't show when good wax is on it.